This article has been updated.

 With 116 million residents, the population of the Indian state of Maharashtra is almost as large as Japan.
-So the news that the state government has decided to ban all single-use plastic is hugely significant.
+So the news that the state government has banned all single-use plastic is hugely significant.

 The wide-ranging ban includes virtually all types of plastic bag, disposable cutlery, cups and dishes, as well as plastic containers and packaging.
 The state’s Environment Department is also encouraging people to recycle bottles and milk bags through a buy-back scheme.

 Separate reports also suggest the ban could put thousands of people out of work.
-This elicited a response from the Maharashtra Chamber of Commerce, which called for packaging materials to also be exempt until “alternatives are identified and made available.”
+This elicited a response from the Maharashtra Chamber of Commerce in March, which called for packaging materials to also be exempt until “alternatives are identified and made available.”

 Countries move to ban plastics